SAI1813q/Microsoft-Sentinel-SOC-Lab/Analytics-Rules/README.md

 # 🛡️ Analytics Rules

 Microsoft Sentinel was configured with custom Scheduled Analytics Rules to detect a broad range of adversary techniques mapped to the MITRE ATT&CK framework.
-These detections leverage Windows Security Events, Sysmon logs, and custom KQL queries collected through Azure Monitor Agent (AMA) and Data Collection Rules (DCRs).
+These detections leverage Windows Security Events and custom KQL queries collected through Azure Monitor Agent (AMA) and Data Collection Rules (DCRs).

 Each analytics rule continuously monitors incoming telemetry from the monitored endpoints.
 When predefined conditions are met, Microsoft Sentinel generates an alert, creates an incident, and triggers automated response workflows through Azure Logic Apps, enabling faster detection and response to potential security threats.